dreadflopp/dreads_modlist_patches/README.md

 - New weapons
 - New quests
 - New lands
-- New and altered towns and villages
+- New and overhauled cities, towns and villages
 - Expanded character creation with the CBBE female body with realistic presets, new hairstyles and improved character textures
 - Overhauled character leveling system:
     - Overhauled skill trees with new perks